 Add the milk mixture, drizzling it evenly over the oat mixture, and pulse again.
 Keep pulsing until the mixture just begins to come together into a cohesive dough.

-Turn the dough out onto a cutting board that has been very lightly sprinkled (1 to 2 teaspoons) with coconut flour.
+Turn the dough out onto a cutting board or piece of wax paper that has been very lightly sprinkled (no more than 1 to 2 teaspoons) with coconut flour.

 Use your hands to pat the dough to 3/4-inch thickness.

-Using a 2-inch biscuit cutter, cookie cutter or upturned glass, cut out the biscuits
+Using a 2-inch (5 cm) biscuit cutter, cookie cutter or upturned glass, cut out the biscuits

 Gather up the scraps, re-press to 3/4 inch thickness, and cut out more biscuits, .until you have used up all of the dough.
 Unlike wheat flour biscuits, there is no need to worry about overworking the dough.
 Since there is no gluten in these biscuits, they remain tender, regardless of the number of times you rework the dough.

 Transfer the biscuits to a wire cooling rack.
-Lie the scones, they are a little bit delicate when fresh from the oven, but become more sturdy as they cool.
+Like the scones, they are a little bit delicate when fresh from the oven, but become more sturdy as they cool.